gautam4/udacity-IntroToMachineLearning-Projects/README.md

-# Udacity IntroToMachineLearning Course Project
+# Udacity IntroToMachineLearning Course Projects

 ## Introduction
 This repository contains projects completed as part of Udacity's Introduction to Machine Learning Course.
 More information on the course can be found [here](https://www.udacity.com/course/intro-to-machine-learning--ud120).
 The projects apply machine learning to analyze email data from the Enron dataset, containing emails and financial records from Enron.